A mixed Petrov-Galerkin Cosserat rod finite element formulation: Details of the finite element formulation

-where the linear Lagrangian shape functions from~\cref{app:Lagrangian} were used.
-The ordering of the tuples of generalized coordinates, generalized variations and compliance multipliers can be effortlessly extended to different numbers of elements and different polynomial degrees.
+where the linear Lagrange shape functions from~\cref{app:Lagrange_basis} were used.
+The ordering of the tuples of generalized coordinates, generalized variations and resultant contact forces and moments can be effortlessly extended to different numbers of elements and different polynomial degrees.
 Accordingly, the sizes of the Boolean connectivity matrices and the matrices of shape function changes, but their structure is similarly.